DhrubaAgarwalla/NITS-Event-Managment/README.md

 - Dark-themed 3D immersive design
 - Smooth scrolling and animations
 - Responsive design for all devices
-- Supabase integration for backend
+- Firebase integration for backend

 ## Technologies Used